William Foreman

-Captain William Foreman (1726 – September 27, 1777) was a colonial American officer from Hampshire County, Virginia, who was killed during an Indian ambush at the McMechen Narrows on the Ohio River south of Wheeling, Virginia in 1777.
+Captain William Foreman (1726 – September 27, 1777) was a colonial American officer from Hampshire County, Virginia, who was killed during a Native American ambush at the McMechen Narrows on the Ohio River south of Wheeling, Virginia in 1777.

 Fort Forman

-Before traveling to Wheeling to reinforce Fort Henry (Virginia) from Indian attacks, Foreman helped to establish Fort Forman in his home county near the South Branch Potomac River.
+Before traveling to Wheeling to reinforce Fort Henry from Indian attacks, Foreman helped to establish Fort Forman in his home county near the South Branch Potomac River.

 The Grave Creek Massacre

 As recounted by Willis De Haas in History of Early Settlement and Indian Wars of West Virginia, mysterious smoke was reported south of Wheeling in the McMechen area.
 Wheeling residents were concerned that Indians had attacked and burned the stockade and houses of Mr. Tomlinson.
 Colonel David Shepherd dispatched Captain Foreman and 45 men to investigate the source of the smoke to the south.

 Captain Foreman discovered the settlements at McMechen to be intact with no evidence of Indian attacks.
 After staying the night at McMechen, the party returned north on the morning of Sunday, September 26.
 Frontier guides familiar with the area suggested to Captain Foreman that he and his party should leave the path at the river bottom and return to Wheeling by way of the ridge.
 A man named Lynn explained to the commander that Indians in the area had probably noted the party's movements and crossed the river during the night.
 They would most likely attack the group at the river.
 Foreman refused this advice and ordered his men to stay on the lower route.
 Lynn and a group of six or eight others ignored Foreman's orders and followed the ridge path.

 When the party reached the extreme upper end of the McMechen Narrows, the men under Foreman's command broke ranks to investigate a display of Indian trinkets strewn across the path.
 As the entire party gathered around the trinkets, two lines of Indians from both sides of the path opened fire in a coordinated ambush.
 The men of Foreman's party who escaped the initial volley were pursued as they tried to escape up the hill to the ridge.
 The Indian force, numbering 20 to 25 men, suffered no known casualties.